-- Deer – In the eastern area, you will find several deers such as red deers and sika deers.
+- Deer – In the eastern area, you will find several deer such as red deer and sika deer.

 - Alpine Marmot – Large ground-dwelling squirrels can be found in the Alpine regions.
 Most of them live between 800 and 3,200 meters above sea level.
 Swiss mountainous regions are home to many Alpine marmots.

 - Mouse – Inside the little Mouse House (Müsli-Hüsli), you can find various rodents such as dormice, house mice, and brown rats.

 - Wildcat – The wildcat looks like a pet cat, but it’s much bigger and has a different pattern and tail.

 - Alpine Ibex – Capricorns can be seen walking and climbing the stones in their enclosure, which were built to mimic their natural habitat.
 You can find Alpine ibex, similar to alpine marmots, in the higher regions of the Swiss Alps.